Liu Qiao (Jin dynasty): Service under Sima Jiong

 In 301, Liu Qiao began serving the Prince of Qi, Sima Jiong after the latter overthrew Sima Lun and took control of the government.
 Sima Jiong was friends with the minister, Ji Shao (son of Ji Kang), who he gave special treatment by always climbing downstairs just to welcome him.
 Liu Qiao disapproved of this habit, and he told Sima Jiong, "When Pei Wei and Zhang Hua were killed, all the officials were afraid of Sun Xiu and dared not accept their (Pei Wei and Zhang Hua) properties.
 So, what fear does Ji Shao have now to stop him from hoarding the Pei family's ox carts and the Zhang family's servants?
 Even when Yue Guang visits you, you would not leave your bed to greet him, so why show this respect to Ji Shao?"
 Sima Jiong agreed and stopped.
-Later, Ji Shao said to Liu Qiao, "Why does the Grand General (Sima Jiong) not greet me as he used to?" to which Liu Qiao replied, "Perhaps there was a upright individual who said that you were not worthy of such welcome."
-When Ji Shao asked who it was, Liu Qiao only said, "He is not far away."
+Later, Ji Shao said to Liu Qiao, "Why does the Grand General (Sima Jiong) not greet me as he used to?" to which Liu Qiao replied, "Perhaps there was an upright individual who said that you were not worthy of such welcome."
+When Ji Shao asked who it was, Liu Qiao only said, "He's not too far away."

 Sima Jiong had another trusted confidant named Dong Ai (董艾), who held a significant amount of power in the imperial court.
 Many officials were afraid to speak out against him except for Liu Qiao.
 In the span of twenty days, Liu Qiao attempted to remove him from office on six separate occasions for his wrongdoings.
-Annoyed by Liu Qiao's opposition, Dong Ai asked the Assistant Director of the Right in the Department of State Affairs, Gou Xi, to remove him from his post.
+Annoyed by Liu Qiao's opposition, Dong Ai asked the assistant director of the Right in the Department of State Affairs, Gou Xi, to remove him from his post.
 Thus, Liu Qiao was demoted to Colonel of the Garrison Cavalry.

 Zhang Chang's Rebellion

 In 303, the Man rebel, Zhang Chang, led a rebellion against Jin in Jiangxia Commandery.
 The court made Liu Qiao the Inspector of Yuzhou and sent him with the Inspector of Jingzhou, Liu Hong to quell the rebellion.
-Liu Qiao camped in Runan Commandery, and when Zhang Chang sent his general Huang Chen (黃林) with 20,000 soldiers to invade Yuzhou, Liu Qiao repelled him.
+Liu Qiao camped in Runan Commandery, and when Zhang Chang sent his general Huang Lin (黃林) with 20,000 soldiers to invade Yuzhou, Liu Qiao repelled him.
 As Zhang Chang was quickly gaining territory, Liu Hong sent his army to fight him in Jingling while Liu Qiao sent his general, Li Yang (李楊), to capture his capital in Jiangxia.
 Zhang Chang was decisively defeated in Jingling, and by early 304, his rebellion had ended.
 Due to his merits, Liu Qiao was made General of the Left.